soroushElz/ElzChat/README.md

 #### Use Case: Forward Messages Between Private Channels

 Allows an authenticated user to forward existing messages from a source chat channel to a destination chat channel.
-The recipient in the destination channel receives the forwarded message in real-time[...]
+The recipient in the destination channel receives the forwarded message in real-time

 * **Primary Actors:** Authenticated Users (Original Sender, Forwarder, Destination Recipient)
 * **Protocols:** STOMP over WebSocket